jamiegau/cinema-catcher-app/README.md

 cd /opt
 sudo git clone https://github.com/jamiegau/cinema-catcher-app.git
 ```
-This will download the example yml config file and other files into a directory called `cinema-catcher-app` into your current directory that should be `/opt`.
-In this directory you control the docker containers and bring up the application and all its services.
+This will download the `docker-compose.yml` config file and other files into a directory
+called `cinema-catcher-app` into your current directory that should be `/opt`.
+In this
+directory you control the docker containers and bring up the application and all its
+services.
 But before that can occur, you must setup some local variables.

 ## Create the configuration file.
 Create a file called `.env` file is in the directory `/opt/cinema-catcher-app`.